jsfix-ci/cloudyday/README.md

 ## Changelog
 ### 0.0.2
+- Adds FontAwesome package to default Bower packages and MaterialUI to Yarn packages
+- Adds applicationTitle and applicationVersion to front-end
+- Adds seed Sequelize data and associated scripts
 - Adding API harvesting feature, files inside `/api` will now automatically map to the corresponding filename.
 For example, the file `/api/example.js` will map to the endpoint `/api/example`.